Should I reduce my credit limit?

 |Westpac||1300 130 961|

-Can I apply for a higher credit limit in the future?
+If I reduce my credit limit now, can I apply for a higher credit limit later?

 Yes, you can but most Australian financial institutions limit you to one application for a credit limit increase every six months.
 Please note that you’ll need to go through a credit check each time you apply for a credit limit increase.